-What is the cost of travel in Malaysia for one week?
+What is a Malaysia travel budget for one week?

 Short answer: not much at all.